tradingstrategy-ai/trading-strategy/docs/source/index.rst

 Capitalgram is a protocol for :term:`on-chain` quantitative finance and trade automation.
 You can develop and :term:`backtest` trading strategies based on all trades ever happened on any blockchain.
 Live data is available to one minute accuracy.

 The ready strategies, or trading bots, can be deployed as :term:`autonomous agents <autonomous agent>` running on :term:`smart contracts <smart contract>`.
 Strategies then trade on :term:`decentralised exchanges <decentralised exchange>`.
 After deployed, anyone can invest in and withdraw from the strategies in real time.
-As trade rules are automated on-chain, anyone can observe that the trading strategy is honestly executed.
+As trade rules are automated on-chain, anyone can verify the honest execution of the trading strategy.

 Capitalgram integrates with :term:`Jupyter notebook`, :term:`Pandas`, :term:`Backtrader` and other popular Python based quantative finance toolkits.